“It has given me confidence and I trust the team completely” – the words of David Nightingale, a member of West Lancashire’s pulmonary rehab group.

 “I really wish this group had been here earlier.
 It has given me confidence and I trust the team completely.
 I would recommend it to anyone.”

-Sandra Bonner, our Head of Specialist Nursing, said: “We’ve seen some great success, helping patients to improve their activity levels, become less anxious and even increase the confidence to go out and gain employment.
+Sandra Bonner, Head of Specialist Nursing, said: “We’ve seen some great success, helping patients to improve their activity levels, become less anxious and even increase the confidence to go out and gain employment.

 “If you live in Skelmersdale, have a respiratory condition and are interested in attending the group, speak to your GP who can make a referral to us.”